exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 For you that means you need to know the hostname before you create the certificate.

-If you have a host that is intended to be reachable under multiple hostnames, please read about the concept of the "Subject Alternative Name" (see [RFC5280, 4.2.1.6](https://www.rfc-editor.org/rfc/rfc5280.html#page-35)).
+If you have a host that is intended to be reachable under multiple hostnames, please read about the concept of the "Subject Alternative Name" (SAN, see [RFC5280, 4.2.1.6](https://www.rfc-editor.org/rfc/rfc5280.html#page-35)).
 SAN is outside the scope of this tutorial.

 ### Creating Your own Certification Agency (CA)